geoserver/geoserver-history/src/release/README.txt

 The full change log for this release can be found here: http://jira.codehaus.org/secure/ReleaseNote.jspa?projectId=10311&styleName=Html&version=13547

-This release is based on Geotools 2.4-SNAPSHOT, tag = geoserver-1.6-beta2, revision 26251.
+This release is based on GeoTools 2.4-SNAPSHOT, tag = geoserver-1.6-beta2, revision 26251.